lyw02/ds-assignment-1/README.md

 + GET /reviews/{reviewerName} - Get all the reviews written by a specific reviewer.
 + GET /reviews/{reviewerName}/{movieId}/translation?language=code - Get a translated version of a movie review using the movie ID and reviewer name as the identifier.

-[Include screenshots from the AWS management console (API Gateway service) that clearly show the deployed API ( ensure the font size is legible). ]

 ![](./images/api1.png)

 ### Authentication.